 The drug abuse statutes for New York State can be found at:

 Dangers of Addiction and Substance Abuse: All students should be aware that substance abuse causes serious health risks, including altered moods, altered behavior, sleep disorders, distorted senses, and permanent damage to the liver, heart, and central nervous system.
-More information about addiction, the drugs and substances of “substance abuse”, and the health risks of substance abuse can found at the following links:
+More information about addiction, the drugs and substances of “substance abuse”, and the health risks of substance abuse can be found at the following links:

 Enforcement: All student disciplinary enforcement under this policy shall be at the discretion of the President and shall be based upon the severity of the offense and the actions of the student with regard to the incident.
 Employee disciplinary enforcement under this policy shall be at the discretion of the President.
 Colgate Rochester Crozer Divinity School management shall be the sole judge of the sufficiency of evidence in such matters.